HNordholm/weekly-GA4-reporting-/README.md

 Welcome, this repository contains weekly business reporting based on data from the GA4 demo store.
-Each report answers 4–6 ad hoc business questions using GA4's interface.
+Each report answers 4–6 business questions using GA4's interface and looker.
 Reports are presented as PDF documents and organized by week in separate folders within the repository.